oskardudycz/event-driven.io/content/posts/2025-01-10--mongodb_event_store/index.en.md

 **In this article, we'll use the canonical definition of event sourcing.**

 **Event Sourcing is about making decisions**, capturing their outcomes (so events) and using them to make further decisions (so events are the state).
-We do that by reading all the events we recorded already for the specifis process/entity, applying them and forming in-memory decision model that we use to check our business rules, and deciding whether we record the next events.
+We do that by reading all the events we recorded already for the specific process/entity.
+We apply them and form in-memory decision model that we use to check our business rules, and deciding whether we record the next events.

 **Event Streaming is about moving information from one place to another** and integrating multiple components.
 Read more about in [Event Streaming is not Event Sourcing!](/en/event_streaming_is_not_event_sourcing/).

 Event stores are not messaging tools.
 They may have similar capabilities as Event Streaming solutions, but the focus is different:
-- event stores on consistency, durability and quality of data,
+- event stores are focus on consistency, durability and quality of data,
-- event streaming solutions (like Kafka) are focused on delivery, throughput and integration.
+- event streaming solutions (like Kafka) are focus on delivery, throughput and integration.

 **[Event stores are key-value databases](/en/event_stores_are_key_value_stores)** At least logically.
 In relational databases, records are called rows; in document databases, documents; in Event Sourcing, they're called streams.